EKrysenko/Simple-Application-Listener/README.md

 * IPC (shared memory)
 * HDD (host disk drive)

+**The instruction is applied for linux-based system only.**

 **To run application and measure data transfer time successfully:**

-1. Prepare your environment:
+Prepare your environment:
-* supply text file you want to send, set path at Constants
-* create named pipe (*mkfifo %filename%*), set path at Constants
+* create named pipe (*mkfifo %filename%*)
-* create buffer file at your HDD to use HDD-protocol
+* create empty text file at your HDD to use HDD-protocol
+* fill property file "./config.properties" with paths for your environment

-2. Run two instances with arguments:
+ Run two instances with arguments:
 * TCP/SHM/HDD - as first argument to choose transfer protocol
 * producer/consumer - as second argument to start supplier or receiver